dwanerich/dwanerich.github.io/_posts/2020-10-19-greenl_fe_123_-_javascript_rails_api_project.markdown

 #### The Application was inspired by the 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy plant vs a sad plant.

-#### A clean, fun, design showcasing some backend logic, AJAX requests, DOM manipulation & a`has_many` / `belongs_to` relationships between two Models.
+#### GreenL!fe is a clean, fun single page application(SPA) showcasing backend logic, AJAX requests, DOM manipulation & a`has_many` / `belongs_to` relationships between two Models.

-#### This blog post provides you with an outline of the different components pulled together to create this project.
-As simple as many apps may appear, there's a lot going on under the hood & many working part that come together to bring the App to life.
+#### Follow along for an outline of the different components pulled together to create this project.
+As we being to dive deeper and deeper into the dev world, we discover as simple as many apps may appear, there's a lot going on under the hood with many working part coming together to bring the App to life.